-- Encourage residents to adequately maintain sidewalks adjacent to their property. - 2.
-Work with the City to establish a prioritized list of needed sidewalks. - Link Marylhurst sidewalks and off-street paths to those of adjacent neighborhoods and communities. - Ensure a safe pedestrian route from the Marylhurst Neighborhood to transit stops on Highway 43.
+- 1. Provide the City with a list of priority areas in need of sidewalks or sidewalk repair. - Link Marylhurst sidewalks and off-street paths to those of adjacent neighborhoods and communities. - Ensure a safe pedestrian route from the Marylhurst Neighborhood to transit stops on Highway 43.

-5. Work with the City to establish a prioritized list of areas for new streetlight installation, including Marylhurst Drive.
+Provide the City with a list of priority areas for new streetlight installation, including Marylhurst Drive.